John Philpot Curran: Duels and early courtroom triumphs

-Marriage
+Marriage and family

-In 1774, Curran married his cousin Sarah Creagh (1755–1844), the daughter of Richard Creagh, a County Cork physician.
-His eldest daughter Amelia was born in 1775, and eight more children resulted from the union, but his marriage disintegrated, his wife eventually deserting him and eloping with Reverend Abraham Sandys, whom Curran sued afterwards for criminal conversation in 1795.
+In 1774, Curran married Sarah Curran (née Creagh; 1755–1844), the daughter of the physician Richard Creagh.
+The couple had 9 children, including the painter Amelia, and Sarah Curran, a musician, poet and composer.
+The family moved to The Priory in Rathfarnham in 1790, where Curran's favorite daughter Gertrude died in 1792 after falling out a window.
+Gertrude was buried in the grounds of the house and Curran spend hours watching her grave from his window while withdrawing affection from his wife and the other children.

+In 1795, Curran forced his wife, pregnant following an affair with The Rev Michael Sandys, out of the family home and forbade her from contacting their children.
+(Note: Also cited as 1794.)
+Curran brought legal proceedings against Sandys for having a "criminal conversation" with his wife, in which his own series of affairs were brought into the public spotlight.
+Curran was awarded £50 in damages, and later stated that his marriage was the worst mistake he had ever made in his life.

 Parliamentary advocate of emancipation and reform

 Curran stood as Member of Parliament (MP) for Kilbeggan in 1783.
 He subsequently represented Rathcormack between 1790 and 1798 and served then for Banagher from 1800 until the Act of Union in 1801.

 Curran entered the Irish House of Commons in the immediate wake of the "Revolution of 1782".
 With its forces stripped from Ireland to serve in the American War, the British Government had been sufficiently intimidated by the Irish Volunteer movement to surrender the right of the British Parliament to legislate for Ireland.
 In his first major speech in the Irish House of Commons, Curran supported Henry Flood's attempt to build on the Volunteer success in securing legislative independence with parliamentary reform.
 Flood proposed to abolish the "pocket boroughs" that allowed the aristocracy, already seated in the Lords, to nominate and control two-thirds of the Irish Commons.
 When the Ascendancy lords, confident of the return from America of a British garrison and appreciative of liberally-dispensed Government favours, affirmed their confidence in the existing "Constitution", Curran was persuaded of the need to look to the Kingdom's wholly disenfranchised Catholic majority.

 Speaking on the tenth anniversary of 1782, Curran credited the achievement of legislative independence to a "partial union" between Protestants and their Catholic "fellow countrymen".
 The Patriots accepted the support of Catholics, but with neither "the justice or gratitude to let them share the fruits of the victory", had allowed them to "relapse into their former insignificance and depression".
 The result was an Irish Parliament as much "at the feet of the British Minister" as it had been when formally subordinate to Westminster.